 IFSS European Dryland Championships 2016 – 17th to 20th November 2016.
 Kings Forest, Thetford, Norfolk.

 Warming up a dog prior to activity can enhance their performance, help to reduce injury and improve recovery.
-A warm-up before an event such as this; focussing on injury prevention increases a number of physiological and metabolic rates which translate into an increase in the dog’s overall performance, and a performance less prone to injury.
-Muscles that are warm are more capable of extending further without damage and can better absorb the concussive forces generated under exertion.
+A warm-up before an event such as this; focussing on injury prevention increases numerous physiological and metabolic rates which translate into an increase in the dog’s overall performance, and a performance less prone to injury.
+Warmed muscles are more capable of extending further without damage and are more capable of absorbing the concussive forces generated under exertion.

 Huge thank you to everyone involved; those that organised both the event and the therapists, those that supported and took part, and most of all, those teams who were so interested and receptive to what we do.